fsharp/fslang-design/RFCs/FS-1001-StringInterpolation.md

    c.
 If a value is `null` then it is formatted as the empty string.

-A mix of `%d` and `%d{expr}` specifiers is not allowed in a single format string, as shown in 3.
-To put it the other way, an interpolation string does not have unfilled parameters or curried forms, and a "conventional" string does not have filled parameters.
+4. Expressions used in fills for single-quote strings or verbatim strings **may not** include further string literals.

+   Expressions used in fills for triple-quote strings **may** include single quote or verbatim string literals but not triple-quote literals.

-A mix of type-checked and unchecked fills **is** allowed in a single format string.
+   A mix of type-checked and unchecked fills **is** allowed in a single format string when typed as type `string`.

    A type-checked fill (such as `%d{x}`) may not use .NET alignment and format strings.
 To align use, for example `%6d`.

    Byte strings, such as `"abc"B` do not support interoplation.

 ### Indentation